 In the the 1970s, Walker retired from fashion design to concentrate on restoring an 18th century house in Flemington, New Jersey.
 She died in 1999.

 Organization and Arrangement

 The pages are arranged in the order of the original scrapbooks, except where clippings and photographs have come unglued or have been purposefully detached from scrapbook pages.
-In these cases, loose clippings, photographs, and other materials are in folders following the numbered pages.
+1. these cases, loose clippings, photographs, and other materials are in folders following the numbered pages.